 - Slightly overweight and wise-cracking!
 (Natalie)

-As usual with 1980s sitcoms, one episode burned itself into my memory.
-Is that called trauma?
+As usual with 1980s sitcoms, one episode burned itself into my memory, which is what is known as trauma.
 For Facts of Life, it was an early-ish episode where someone’s grandmother came to visit.
 The grandmother tells Blair, “You remind me of me.”
 Blair’s face pinches and she says, “Excuse me?” in a really high-pitched voice.

-At another point, Jo tells the granddaughter to stop being rude to her grandmother, because “all grandmas want to do is love you”, which causes the audience to applaud wildly and hoot to show their support.
+At another point in the same episode, Jo tells the girl to stop being rude to her grandmother, because “all grandmas want to do is love you”, which causes the audience to applaud wildly and hoot to show their support.

 This brings us to an important point.
 Why are sitcom audiences so stupid?
 Look at the example with Jo.
 Why applaud her for making such an asinine statement?
-It isn’t like there’s anyone out there who would argue that you should be rude to your grandmother.
+It isn’t like there’s anyone who would argue you should be rude to your grandmother.
 There’s no powerful anti-grandmother lobby in Washington, D.C., is there?
-And applauding characters for making dumb statements usually only encourages greater flights of foolishness from the entire cast.
+And applauding her for making dumb statements will only encourage her to greater flights of foolishness.

 1980s Sitcom Audience Sins